Improving Lives, Improving Communities

 Mohave Community College brings many significant positive benefits to Mohave County, and since 1971 has helped 61,000 residents earn more than 100,000 associate degrees and/or higher education certificates.
 Many of those graduates are currently working in the Mohave County region, making positive contributions to our communities.
 As you can see in the map, MCC works closely with our local high schools, offering students the opportunity to earn college credits through the dual enrollment program.

 MCC graduates enter fields in which they earn between $42,640 to $65,000 thousand a year on average.
-Compare that to those with only a high school diploma who earn $24,500 per year on average.
-An MCC graduate has the potential to earn $725,600 more in their career than a person who only has a high school diploma.
+Compare that to those in the Mohave County region with only a high school diploma who earn $24,500 per year on average.
+An MCC graduate has the potential to earn $725,600 more in their career than a Mohave County resident who only has a high school diploma.

-Students find that once they start at MCC, doorways begin to open on their path to the future.
-Lake Havasu City Mayor Cal Sheehy is one of those students.
-He started at MCC in the dual enrollment program when he was a student at Lake Havasu High School.
-He is now the Vice President and General Manager of London Bridge Resort, as well as Mayor of Lake Havasu City.
+Students find that once they start at MCC, a bright future starts to take shape.
+Lake Havasu City Mayor Cal Sheehy started taking MCC classes when he was a student at Lake Havasu High School.

 Supports Local Jobs